Overview

 Zones and Location Providers

-Real-time locating systems can be connected to a DeepHub instance and deliver the positions of location providers.
-The physical area captured by a locating system is represented in the DeepHub as a zone, while the devices that generate location updates, such as tags, are represented in the DeepHub as location providers.
+A real-time locating system connected to a DeepHub instance is represented as a zone in the DeepHub, while the devices that generate location updates, such as tags, are represented in the DeepHub as location providers.
+A zone can be an "RTLS zone", providing x,y,z-coordinates, or a so-called "Proximity Zone", which only provides a "is near" information.

-Let's explore the high-level entities in a bit more detail.
+Now let's explore the high-level entities in a bit more detail:

 Applications interface with location updates, and all the other events mentioned above, via a "trackable".
 A trackable refers to an actual object or asset being tracked, such as a forklift, truck, or worker.
 It may have one or more location providers attached to it.
 Therefore, a location update of a location provider subsequently leads to an update of the trackable's location as well.